AeroPress: Filters

+History

+The AeroPress was invented by retired Stanford engineering lecturer Alan Adler, who had previously patented and sold the Aerobie flying ring in the 1980s.
+Adler began prototyping the AeroPress in his garage in 2004, with the intention of reducing acidity and bitterness in his daily cup of coffee.
+He expressed dissatisfaction with espresso machines, pour-over, and the french press, and wanted greater control over parameters such as brew time, water temperature, and grind size.

+Adler sold the AeroPress through his existing company, Aerobie Inc..
+In 2017, Spin Master purchased the rights to the Aerobie, and the company was renamed to AeroPress, Inc.

-In 2019, AeroPress, Inc. released the AeroPress Go, a travel-sized model with a reduced chamber capacity, smaller accessories, and an included travel cup.
+In 2019, they released the AeroPress Go, a travel-sized model with a reduced capacity, smaller accessories which assemble inside of a plastic mug with a lid.

+In August 2021, Canadian holding company Tiny Capital bought a controlling stake in AeroPress Inc. Over the next few years, AeroPress Inc. released several more variants and accessories, including the AeroPress XL (a double-capacity model including a plastic carafe), AeroPress Premium (a higher-end model made of glass and metal), and the AeroPress Go Plus (a redesigned Go with an insulated travel mug), and several clear and colored variants.

 Reception

 Release

 The device was officially unveiled in November 2005, at the CoffeeFest trade show in Seattle.
-In the years after its release, it gained a cult following among coffee enthusiasts, who praised it for its flexibility and consistency in brewing.
+In the years after its release, it gained a cult following among coffee enthusiasts, who praised it for its low cost, flexibility, and consistency in brewing.

 World AeroPress Championship

 The World AeroPress Championship is an international fan-led AeroPress brewing competition.
 The event is a multi-round, elimination tournament, in which competitors have five minutes to brew coffee.
 It was first held in Oslo, Norway, in 2008, with only three competitors, but grew in popularity each year after.
 The 2018 competition attracted 3,157 competitors from 61 countries.
 The 2020 championship was cancelled due to the COVID-19 pandemic.
 The championship resumed in 2021, with both in-person events and a new online format, in which competitors create and submit their recipe remotely.